SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 **Key activities**
-> The [<b>Editors</b>](../stakeholders#editors) analyse European and global initiatives to standardise exchange of information.
+> The [<b>Editors</b>](../stakeholders#editors) analyse European and global initiatives to standardise the exchange of information.

 <details>
   <summary><b>Description</b></summary>

-In parallel with step 1 and 2, the Editors document - the information received and - any European and/or global initiatives that aim at standardizing data exchanges across Member States.
-The output of this step will serve as a basis to draft the OOTS data model for specific evidence types.
+In parallel with steps 1 and 2, the Editors document the information received and any European and/or global initiatives that aim at standardising data exchanges between Member States.
+The output of this step will serve as a basis for drafting the OOTS data model for specific evidence types.

 Step 1 and 2 are the source of information for step 3.
-While Working Group members and responsible DGs are gathering information, the editors will focus on documenting and analysing the information received.
+While Working Group members and competent DGs gather information, the editors will focus on documenting and analysing the information received.
 Editors should also do a research effort to not exclude any relevant data model and standardization effort used elsewhere.

-This step supplements the statement made in step 2, as for existing harmonization of information contained in the evidences at European level.
-The editors may derive the necessary elements from these initiatives.
+This step supplements part of step 2, concerns existing harmonisation of information contained in the evidences at European level.
+The editors may reuse the necessary elements from these initiatives.

 </details>

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-Reusing content based on intrinsic licenses may oblige the to use a specific license for the model being developed.
+Reusing content based on intrinsic licenses may necessitate the use of a specific license for the model being developed.

 </details>